vitalitylearning2021/problemSolvingPyCUDA/index.md

 }
 ```

-As it can be seen, the particles are divided in *tiles* of `BLOCKSIZE`
-dimension each.
-This appears because the only `for` loop that was
-showing in Listing [\[computeForcesKernel\]](#computeForcesKernel) is
-now divided in an “external” loop and an “internal” one.
-The external
-loop involves the tiles while the internal loop regards the elements of
+As it can be seen, the particles are divided in *tiles* of `BLOCKSIZE` dimension each.
+This appears because the only `for` loop that was showing in Listing [25](#computeForcesKernel) is now divided in an “external” loop and an “internal” one.
+The external loop involves the tiles while the internal loop regards the elements of
 a tile.
-For each tile (external loop) two static arrays in shared memory
-are defined, namely, `s_pos` and `s_mass`, each of `BLOCKSIZE` length.
+For each tile (external loop) two static arrays in shared memory are defined, namely, `s_pos` and `s_mass`, each of `BLOCKSIZE` length.
 Later on, using the instructions

 ``` c++